Less is More: DocString Compression in Code Generation: Evaluation

 \subsection{RQ3: What is the impact of compressed prompts on developers?
 (Human Study)}

 RQ1 and RQ2 rely on automated evaluation metrics to compare the performance of different methods.
-In RQ3, we aim to gain more insights by conducting a case study to assess the qualitative impact of DocString compression using human evaluation.
+In RQ3, we aim to gain more insights by conducting a \yg{human study} to assess the impact of DocString compression.

-To begin with, we present a case study to visually contrast the compression effects of our tool with other methods.
-Fig.~\ref{fig:example} illustrates this by showcasing a DocString from the Llama3.1 model within the MBPP dataset.
+To complement our analysis in RQ1 and RQ2, we first present a single example to provide deeper insights into how different compression methods affect code generation.
+While a single example cannot represent all scenarios, it helps illustrate the typical patterns we have observed across our experiments.
+Fig.~\ref{fig:example} showcases a DocString from the Llama3.1 model within one representative example from the MBPP dataset, showing a DocString processed by different compression methods.
 We display the original DocString alongside its compressed versions, processed by four distinct methods.
 The original DocString led to semantically incorrect code generation by the Llama3.1 model.
 The Random compression method resulted in irrelevant code.
 Both Selective\_Context and LLMLingua2 maintained the model's output, yet failed to rectify the semantic inaccuracy.
 In stark contrast, our tool's compression successfully steered the model towards semantically correct code generation.

-To further evaluate the quality of the compressed DocStrings, we conducted a human study using three groups of DocStrings compressed by different methods (Selective\_Context, LLMLingua2, and {\tool}).
+To further evaluate the quality of the compressed DocStrings, we conducted a human study using three groups of DocStrings compressed by different methods (Selective\_Context, LLMLingua2 and {\tool}).

 By involving human evaluators, we sought to provide a more comprehensive assessment of the compressed DocStrings and to better understand their practical implications.
 In our human study, we used two key evaluation criteria: Informativeness and Comprehensibility.